pixielabs/devise-recognisable/README.md

     $ rails generate devise_recognisable:install
     $ rails db:migrate

+## Security level

+You can configure the security level of DeviseRecognisable to `:strict`, `:normal` or `:relaxed` (default: :normal).

+`:strict` - requires users to sign in unless all the recognisable details of the request match the previous signin.

+`:normal` - requires users to sign in if more than 1 of the recognisable details of the request match the previous signin.

+`:relaxed` - requires users to sign in if more than 2 of the recognisable details of the request match the previous signin.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run